-- chills or a fever over 101°F
+- a fever over 101°F

-- dizziness, fainting, or extreme weakness
+- extreme weakness

 While angioplasty with stent placement addresses an individual blockage, it doesn’t fix the underlying cause of the blockage.
-To prevent further blockages and reduce your risk for other medical conditions, you may have to make certain lifestyle changes, such as:
+To prevent further blockages and reduce your risk of other medical conditions, you may have to make certain lifestyle changes, such as:

-- regular exercise
+- getting regular exercise